 Design in practice

-Helps design offline-first UX where sync and conflict resolution are core capabilities.
+Helps design offline UX where synchronization and conflict handling are core capabilities.

 Decision quality

-Provides guidance for sync protocol, CRDT/OT approach, and client-side ownership model.
+Provides guidance for synchronization protocols, CRDT/OT approaches, and client-side data ownership.

 Interview articulation

-Supports clear local-first trade-off discussion: autonomy, consistency delay, and privacy.
+Supports clear local-first trade-off discussion: autonomy, consistency delay, and data privacy.

 Risk and trade-offs

-Highlights merge-conflict, on-device storage growth, and observability complexity risks.
+Highlights merge conflicts, on-device storage growth, and observability complexity.

 Local-First Software: Taking Back Control of Data

-A short documentary about why local data and offline UX are becoming the basis.
+A short documentary about why local storage, offline mode, and user control are becoming architectural basics.

 Source